Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Abstract

 \section{Abstract}

 Deep Neural Networks (DNNs) training can be difficult due to vanishing and exploding gradients during weight optimization through backpropagation.
-To address this problem, we propose a general class of Hamiltonian DNNs (H-DNNs) that stem from the discretization of continuous-time Hamiltonian systems and include several existing architectures based on ordinary differential equations.
+To address this problem, we propose a general class of Hamiltonian DNNs (H-DNNs) that stem from the discretization of continuous-time Hamiltonian systems and include several existing DNN architectures based on ordinary differential equations.
 Our main result is that a broad set of H-DNNs ensures non-vanishing gradients by design for an arbitrary network depth.
 This is obtained by proving that, using a semi-implicit Euler discretization scheme, the backward sensitivity matrices involved in gradient computations are symplectic.
-We also provide an upper bound to the magnitude of sensitivity matrices, and show that exploding gradients can be either controlled through regularization or avoided for special architectures.
+We also provide an upper-bound to the magnitude of sensitivity matrices and show that exploding gradients can be controlled through regularization.
 Finally, we enable distributed implementations of backward and forward propagation algorithms in H-DNNs by characterizing appropriate sparsity constraints on the weight matrices.
 The good performance of H-DNNs is demonstrated on benchmark classification problems, including image classification with the MNIST dataset.